caltechlibrary/newt/newt.1.md

 ## input types

 Both the routes and models may contain input types.
-The types supported in Newt are based on the types found in the GHYTS for scheme[^23].
+The types supported in Newt are based on the types found in the GHYITS for scheme[^23].
 They include

 markdown
 : (models only) markdown request displayed to the user but not submitted to the user but not submitted by forms.